canonical/ubuntu-core-docs/docs/explanation/system-snaps/index.md

 ## Connectivity

-There are several system snaps that can be used to connect to a local or wide area network, as well as local devics over Bluetooth.
+There are several system snaps that can be used to connect to a local or wide area network, as well as local devices over Bluetooth.

 - [Bluetooth manager](bluetooth/index)
 - [Modem Manager](modem-manager/index)